Pylons/pyramid/docs/narr/urldispatch.rst

 .. seealso::

-    See :ref:`registering_thirdparty_predicates` for more information about
+    See :ref:`registering_custom_predicates` for more information about
     custom view, route, and subscriber predicates.

     See also :class:`pyramid.interfaces.IRoute` for more API documentation